menu

 Living in Surfside Beach

 Surfside Beach is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
-With a population of 4,280 people and two constituent neighborhoods, Surfside Beach is the 86th largest community in South Carolina.
+With a population of 4,280 people and two associated neighborhoods, Surfside Beach is the 86th largest community in South Carolina.

 Surfside Beach real estate is some of the most expensive in South Carolina, although Surfside Beach house values don't compare to the most expensive real estate in the U.S.